Swindon Works: Heyday

 Charles Collett, Chief Mechanical Engineer from 1921 to 1941, greatly improved the works' boiler making and its facilities for working heavy gauge sheet metal.
 In 1927 the GWR's most powerful and largest locomotive, the King class, was introduced to become the "flagship" of the GWR fleet.
 The Kings had been developed from the Castle Class which, along with the Halls, were the foundation of the GWR's reputation and image.

 This was the heyday of Swindon Works, when 14,000 people were employed and the main locomotive fabrication workshop, the A Shop was, at 11.25 acre, one of the largest covered areas in the world.

-During World War II, Swindon was once again involved with military hardware, producing various types of gun mountings.
+During World War II, Swindon was again involved with military hardware, producing various types of gun mountings.
 Loco wheel-turning lathes were also ideally suited for making turret rings for tanks.
 The works also built landing craft and parts for midget submarines.

 Nationalisation

 At the nationalisation of British Railways (BR) in 1948, the works were still producing 60 new locomotives in the year, falling to 42 in 1954.
 From 1948 to 1956, the works made 452 steam engines to GWR designs, partly in parallel with producing 200 BR standard classes from 1951 until 1960.

-The decision in 1960 to move BR's main motive power from steam to diesel bought the works both new lines of employment and an end to an old one.
+The decision in 1960 to move BR's main motive power from steam to diesel brought the works both new lines of employment and an end to an old one.
 The works became the southern UK's regional hub for the storage and scrapping of steam locomotives and rolling stock, a role which later expanded to all scrap railwayana in light of the Beeching axe.
 However, it also brought about an end to steam locomotive production, with the works producing BR's last steam locomotive 92220 Evening Star, by which time the works only employed 5,000.

 Much of the original design and specification for the first Mark 2 carriages and bogies was carried out by the Engineering drawing office at Swindon in the early 1960s.
 The B4 bogie used on this carriage provided more reliable high speed running than that under the previous generation Mark 1 carriage and heralded the higher running speeds brought in with the start of InterCity services and the West Coast Main Line electrification.